Objectives

 Introduce the language of reliability, accuracy, precision, safe equipment use, and scientific recording.

-• Main idea: Introduce the language of reliability, accuracy, precision, safe equipment use, and scientific recording.
+• Introduce the language of reliability, accuracy, precision, safe equipment use, and scientific recording.

 2. Work through the main explanation, method, diagram, or calculation for this lesson.